nycotin/WiseInvest/README.md

 1. `pip install`
 2. `python managy.py runserver localhost:8000`

 ## App structure and tech stack
 The WiseInvest app is served by endpoints written and managed in Django.
 The idea of rendering the client/front-end via Django server has been avoided and the decision of using the JavaScript framework React was made to comply with a more modern way of building apps that often keeps client and server separated.
 This brings the technical complexity of the app to a higher level, though reducing the use of Django to endpoints of different APIs (education, invest, users).
 The base path holds the Django server and its usual structure, though it includes an addtional folder for the React client to keep the two parts separated and the entire app more organized.

+The Django server uses the `yfinance` framework to request data from the Yahoo Finance API.

+On the React client side, styles were added through React Bootstrap and CSS.
+The axios framework has been used for asynchronous requests to the Django server.

 ### Django Server - Walkthough on Structure
 The Django server is made of three apps: Users, Education and Invest.